-Carrot Cakes for a School Bake Sale
+Carrot Cupcakes for a School Bake Sale

-Just as the director of the school chose a cake for his offspring and was about to continue the rounds, my mouth somehow opened on my behalf.
-It just blurted out, "I baked these."
+Just as the director of the school picked one of these cakes for his offspring, my mouth somehow opened on my behalf and said, "I baked these."
 No big deal, I know but it was just one of those wincing-induced moments.
+However, they were great for a school bake sale and a lot easier to handle than having to cut into one big layered carrot cake!

 Moist Carrot Cake Muffins

+It's because they're moist, light and fluffy and not too sugary.
 As you know by my mantra by now, too much sugar kills flavour.
 As a result, the balance of sugar ratios between cake and frosting in this recipe are well and truly tested over and over with a firm thumbs up.

 Makes 18 carrot cakes using muffin tins lined with paper cases (@ 7cm diameter) or one large cake.

-How to Make Carrot Cake Muffins
+How to Make Carrot Cake Muffins - Easy Recipe

-- First prepare all your ingredients and weigh them out using a digital kitchen scale.
+First prepare all your ingredients and weigh them out using a digital kitchen scale.

 If you don't yet use one, I can't recommend enough you do.
 It will change your life in baking, taking the math out of preparation plus guarantees the same, successful results.
-See why we need digital scales; - Grate the carrots - the best way to grate them is using a good quality grater (Terraillon, Cuispro, etc. with sharp blades);
+See why we need digital scales;

-- Ensure that the cream cheese and butter are taken out of the fridge so that they are at room temperature when you're ready to make the frosting.
+Ensure that the cream cheese and butter are taken out of the fridge so that they are at room temperature when you're ready to make the frosting.

-- In a separate container (I like to use a jug), prepare the wet ingredients: the neutral oil (sunflower or rapeseed) and eggs beaten together.
+In a separate container (I like to use a jug), prepare the wet ingredients: the neutral oil (sunflower or rapeseed/canola/colza) and eggs beaten together.
+Then gradually mix in to the dry ingredients.

-- Then gradually mix in to the dry ingredients.
 This method ensures there are no lumps in the batter.

-- When mixed together and smooth, spoon into paper cases placed in muffin moulds.
+When mixed together and smooth, spoon into paper cases placed in muffin moulds.
 This recipe makes 18 muffins.
 The uncooked batter and frosting can easily keep sealed in the fridge for 2-3 days so it's easy to make half of the recipe first and the rest later.

-- Fill the muffin cases up to ¾ of the way to the top and bake for about 20 minutes.
+Fill the muffin cases up to ¾ of the way to the top and bake for about 20 minutes.
 Meanwhile prepare the frosting.

-Cream Cheese Frosting for Carrot Cake
+Best Cream Cheese Frosting for Carrot Cake Muffins

 This is my best recipe for cream cheese frosting as it contains less sugar than classic recipes.